Charged current induced electron-proton scattering and the axial vector form factor: Cross section

 In Eqs.~(\ref{L}) and (\ref{J}), $\Lambda(P)=(P\!\!\!/+M_P)$ is the projection operator of an unpolarized particle with momentum $P$ and mass $M_{P}$.
 To take into account the spin polarization of a particle, the projection operator $\Lambda(P)$ in Eqs.~(\ref{L}) and (\ref{J}) is replaced by the spin projection operator $\Lambda(P,s_P)$, defined as

 where $s_P$ is the spin 4-vector.
 Moreover, for the polarized initial particle scattering, one has to drop the factor of $\frac{1}{2}$ in Eqs.~(\ref{L}) and (\ref{J}) and use $\Lambda (P,s_P)$ instead of $\Lambda(P)$.
 Since the electron becomes highly relativistic at $E_{e}\ge150$~MeV, therefore, for the electron energies considered in the present work, the electron is fully longitudinally polarized.
 In this work, we have studied the total and differential scattering cross sections of the polarized electron from the unpolarized proton target and the results are presented in Sec.~\ref{results:dsigma}.
-Furthermore, we have also studied the spin asymmetry of the initial polarized nucleon as well as the polarization observables of the final nucleon in Secs.~\ref{pol:initial} and \ref{pol:final}, respectively, using the covariant density matrix formalism given by Bilenky and Christova~\cite{Bilekny, Bilenky:2013fra, Bilenky:2013iua} and used by us in our earlier studies~\cite{Fatima:2018gjy, Akbar:2016awk, Akbar:2017qsf, Fatima:2018tzs, Fatima:2018wsy, Fatima:2020pvv, Fatima:2022tlf}.